kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 }

 type RequeueState struct {
-	// count records the number of times a workload has been requeued.
+	// count records the number of times a workload has been re-queued
 	// When a deactivated (`.spec.activate`=`false`) workload is reactivated (`.spec.activate`=`true`),
 	// this count would be reset to null.
 	//